aiplanethub/getting-started-with-deep-learning/module-3-neural-networks-for-classification-problems/255-Working of Neural Network.md

-* The blue layer and the green layer are two hidden layers that are not directly observable while building the neural network.
-The number of neurons in these hidden layers are initially assigned by us and we can find the optimal number of neurons in the hidden layer through hyperparameter tuning.
+* The blue and green layers are two hidden layers that are not directly observable while building the neural network.
+We initially assign the number of neurons in these hidden layers, and we can find the optimal number of neurons in the hidden layer through hyperparameter tuning.